Karina Bryant

-Karina Bryant (born 27 January 1979) is a retired elite British judoka, who was active in elite senior competition in the 2000's and early 2010's.
+Karina Bryant (born 27 January 1979) is a British retired elite judoka, who was active in elite senior competition in the 2000s and early 2010s.
 She represented Great Britain at four successive Olympics between 2000 and 2012, winning her first Olympic medal, a bronze, in the heavyweight event at her final Games, the 2012 Summer Olympics in London.
 She was a seven-time medallist at both the European Judo Championships and the World Judo Championships, and was European Champion on four occasions.

 Bryant announced her retirement from professional Judo in August 2013.

 Early life

 Born in Kingston-upon-Thames, London, Bryant learnt judo as a child.
 At the age of ten she joined the Camberley club and earned her black belt less than six years later.
 She competed for Kingston in the London Youth Games.

 Career

 She entered the European Junior Championships in 1995, competing in the over 72 kg class, she finished with a silver medal.
 The following year another European silver medal followed, but she went one place better and won the World Junior Championships.
 She won a further Junior World title in 1998, and won the European title for the first time in that same year.

 She made her first Olympic appearance at the 2000 Summer Games in Sydney, Australia.
 She was a member of the British squad that attended the opening ceremony and has fond memories of it, "I remember just seeing so many British flags and it felt so good.
 I will never forget that moment."
 She reached the round of 16, but was eliminated from the competition.

 She was selected twice more for Great Britain at the Olympics in 2004 in Athens, and in 2008 in Beijing.
-She reached the quarter finals in 2004, but did not make it through the repechage round, and only reached the round of 16 once more in 2008.
+She reached the quarter-finals in 2004, but did not make it through the repechage round, and only reached the round of 16 once more in 2008.